SixSq/nuvla-io.github.com/_terms/legal-privacy-policy.md

 All personal data is kept within EU and Swiss data centres and might be moved between data centres residing in other countries also within the EU and Switzerland.

-4\.
-Applicability
----
+**4\.
+Applicability**

-Independently of the existing relations with third-party partners and references to other websites, this privacy notice only applies to SixSq's websites and web services like [sixsq.com](https://sixsq.com), [Nuvla.io](https://nuvla.io) and any other public pages with static content, owned by SixSq and related to our services and products.
+Independently of the existing relations with third-party partners and references to other websites, this privacy notice only applies to Nuvla.io](https://nuvla.io) and related websites.
 This includes the documentation website [docs.nuvla.io](https://docs.nuvla.io).

-5\.
-Right to forget
+**5\.
+Right to forget**
----

 If you want us to delete all the private information we have collected from you, please send us an email at: [support@sixsq.com](mailto:support@sixsq.com?subject=Delete my personal information).
 All you private information will be deleted from our services within 7 days.